 So, I did what any of us would do and googled around looking for a guide to update my development environment, which runs on Mac (the macOS operating system, formerly known as OS X).
 To my surprise, I found only a handful of StackOverflow posts, and they pointed me to partial solutions.
 Here's the full story of how to set up your environment without breaking anything built into the macOS operating system.

 The version of Python that ships with macOS is well out of date from what Python recommends using for development.
-Python runtimes are also comically challenging at times, as noted by XKCD.
+Pondering Python runtimes can be comically challenging at times, as noted by XKCD.

-So what's the plan?
-I have dozens of Python interpreters on my computer already, and I have no idea how to manage them effectively.
-I didn't want to download the latest release, move it into my path, and call it a day (or use brew install python3, which would do something similar).
-I figured it would cause breakages down the line in a really frustrating way that I wouldn't know how to troubleshoot.
-I thought the best path forward was to rip and replace whatever version of Python I was running to make a clear and definitive switch to the latest and greatest.
+Many users have dozens of Python interpreters on their computer already, but have no idea how to manage them effectively.
+Too often, people just download the latest Python release, move it to their path, and call it a day (or use brew install python3, which would do something similar).
+This can cause breakages down the line in frustrating ways that can be difficult to troubleshoot.

 What NOT to do